crownstone/bluenet/docs/CHOICES.md

 Currently: 2 bytes in units of seconds.
 (2**15 / (3600) = 9 hour time drift before you compensate the wrongly)

 Better: ??

+### Compressed timestamp

+Should be able to represent an absolute time for the last switch time etc.

+Currently: none, as it should be able to have seconds precision, but also be able to represent a certain day.

+Idea: use 3 least significant bytes, that only overflows in 97 days.